Fikayo Tomori, Ollie Watkins and Aaron Ramsdale return to England squad for World Cup qualifiers

 Fikayo Tomori, Ollie Watkins and Aaron Ramsdale have returned to the England squad for October's World Cup qualifiers against Andorra and Hungary.

-Tomori made his one and only senior England appearance so far in November 2019 but has impressed since his move from Chelsea to AC Milan.
+Defender Tomori has made only one senior England appearance so far - against Kosovo in November 2019 - but has impressed since his permanent move from Chelsea to AC Milan.

 Aston Villa forward Watkins has not been involved since being cut from the provisional Euro 2020 squad, with uncapped Arsenal goalkeeper Ramsdale back having been brought into the group that reached the final following an injury to Dean Henderson.